Last Updated on March 14, 2023 by Sravan

-4. Why P&L account will be prepared ?
+4. Why P&L account will be prepared?

-Profit and Loss account (PL) will be prepared to find out the Net profit earned or Loss occurred for a business enterprise for a specified period.
+Profit and Loss account (PL) will be prepared to find out the Net profit earned or Loss that occurred for a business enterprise for a specified period.
 The period may be either for a Quarter (or) Half year (or) for a Full year.

-Nowadays, the large business organizations are preparing financials even for a Quarter period as well.
-Whereas the small business enterprises prepare their books of accounts on a yearly basis only.
+Nowadays, large business organizations are preparing financials even for a Quarter period as well.
+Whereas small business enterprises prepare their books of accounts on a yearly basis only.
 The Profit and Loss account can also be called as “Profitability statement”